sbooth/AudioFrameworks/README.markdown

 1. Download
 2. Decompress
 3. Rename folder to "libcddb-src"
-2. Move the folder into into cddb/
+2. Move the folder into cddb/
 3. Build